Not applicable for this jurisdiction.

 - Commercial exploitation or importation for that purpose of a topography or of a semiconductor product manufactured by using the topography

 The exclusive rights may be the subject of compulsory licenses when the public interest dictates so.
-Under such circumstances, the relevant Sections of Law 11/1986 on Patents would apply.

 The right is granted to the individual person who has created the topography provided that he/she is a citizen of the European Economic Area (EEA), or is domiciled in a country within the EEA.